Bordered Floer homology and contact structures: Introduction

 \subsection{Organization}

-Section~\ref{sec:prelim} reviews some necessary background in contact geometry and Heegaard Floer homology; Section~\ref{ssec:afob} in particular summarizes the relevant material from \cite{LV} concerning foliated open books.
+Section~\ref{sec:prelim} reviews some necessary background in contact geometry and Heegaard Floer homology.
+Section~\ref{ssec:contact} discusses assumed background in contact geometry while Section~\ref{ssec:hf-background} contains a rapid review of Heegaard Floer homology and bordered sutured Heegaard Floer homology; in particular, Section~\ref{sssec:bs} introduces a notion of equivalence between elements in bordered sutured Heegaard Floer homology under homotopy equivalences of type $A$ and type $D$ structures.
+Finally Section~\ref{ssec:afob} summarizes the relevant material from \cite{LV} concerning foliated open books.
 In Section~\ref{sec:construction} we associate a bordered sutured manifold $(M, \bsGamma, \mathcal{Z})$ to a foliated contact three-manifold.
-We then show how the data of a sorted foliated open book gives rise to an admissible bordered Heegaard diagram $\mathcal{H}$ for $(M, \bsGamma, \mathcal{Z})$ and we identify preferred generators $\mathbf{x}_A$ and $\mathbf{x}_D$ in the associated bordered Floer homology modules $\bsahat(\overline{\mathcal{H}})$ and $ \bsdhat(\overline{\mathcal{H}})$, where $\overline{\HH}$ is the diagram obtained from $\HH$ by interchanging the $\alpha$- and the $\beta$-curves.
-Section~\ref{sec:invariance} proves Theorem~\ref{thm:ca-cd}, namely that the homotopy equivalence class of each of these generators is an invariant in the bordered sutured Floer homology of $(-M, \bsGamma, \overline{\mathcal{Z}})$.
+We then show how the data of a sorted foliated open book gives rise to an admissible bordered Heegaard diagram $\mathcal{H}$ for $(-M, \bsGamma, \overline{\mathcal{Z}})$ and we identify preferred generators $\mathbf{x}_A$ and $\mathbf{x}_D$ in the associated bordered Floer homology modules $\bsahat(\mathcal{H})$ and $ \bsdhat(\mathcal{H})$.
+Section~\ref{sec:invariance} proves Theorem~\ref{thm:ca-cd}, namely invariance of $\x_A$ and $\x_D$ up to the choices made in their definitions.
 Section~\ref{sec:gluing} proves Theorem~\ref{thm:glue}, showing that we recover the ordinary contact invariants after gluing.
 Finally, Section~\ref{sec:relation} discusses the relationship of our invariants to the invariant in sutured Floer homology, proving Theorem~\ref{thm:hkm}.